tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/find-blobs-by-tags-container.md

 # Find Blobs by Tags in Container operation

-The `Find Blobs by Tags` operation finds all blobs whose tags match a search expression in a container.
+The `Find Blobs by Tags in Container` operation finds all blobs whose tags match a search expression in a container.

 ## Request

-You can construct the `Find Blobs by Tags` request as follows.
+You can construct the `Find Blobs by Tags in Container` request as follows.
 We recommend HTTPS.
 Replace *myaccount* with the name of your storage account and *mycontainer* with name of your storage container.

 |GET method request URI|HTTP version|
 |------------------------------------|------------------|